Keeping Track of Service

 How to Confirm Prior State Service

 In most cases, you should have your employees request confirmation of prior state service directly from each State of Texas institution where they were previously employed.
-They should give each employer a transfer of prior state service credit form [PDF] and have the employers return the completed form directly to Human Resource Services.
+They should give each employer a transfer of prior state service credit form [PDF] and have the employers return the completed form directly to Human Resources.
 If they have any questions about what previous employment counts toward their state service credit, you should refer them to the lists of University of Texas System Component Institutions and State of Texas Agencies.

 Exceptions: Have your employees call Human Resource Services at 512-471-5127 to have Records Services contact the following agencies on your employees’ behalves to verify prior service: